 CfC is currently accepting applications for CfC:global projects that will begin after the first quarter of 2017.

 What is CfC:global?

 Our job is to build infrastructure, but the true measurement of our impact is how the community utilizes that facility to address poverty.
-We build for partner organizations who work to create opportunity by providing access to healthcare, education, food security and economic development opportunities in some of the poorest regions of the world.
+We build for partner organizations who work to create opportunity by providing access to healthcare, education, food security and economic empowerment opportunities in some of the poorest regions of the world.
 Partners must be a 501(c)(3) nonprofit organization or have the equivalent status in their home country, and have established partnerships with public institutions.
 Our current partners provide the following services to their communities:

 - Healthcare & Health Education